 The Northeast Division is commanded by Deputy Chief Paul Shrawder and Captain Tim Bogenschutz.
 The officers in the Northeast Quadrant cover 30 square miles of area and serve approximately 75,934 citizens.
 The quadrant is a mixture of mostly residential and retail areas and is comprised of three districts: Edward, Frank, and George.
 The NE Division oversees these areas:

 - Crime Prevention

 - School Resource Officers (SRO)

-Southwest Division is commanded by Deputy Chief Steve Haffner and Captain Thomas Bandor.
+Southwest Division is commanded by Deputy Chief Steve Haffner.
 The SW Quadrant officers cover an area of 35 square miles and serve approximately 63,155 citizens.
 The quadrant is a mixture of residential, retail, and industrial areas and is comprised of four districts: John, Lincoln, Ida and King.